colab-coop/bylaws/ARTICLE-7.markdown

 Invested Member Accounts will be paid only after all debt and liabilities have been paid.

-The order of repayment will be as follows: Debt and liabilities to non-Members (e.g. vendors, landlord, employees, etc.), then Invested Member Accounts, starting with earliest-joined Invested Member and proceeding then to the next member remaining in the order of becoming an Invested Member.
+The order of repayment will be as follows: Debt and liabilities (e.g. vendors, landlord, employees, etc.) to Provisional Members, then debts and liabilities to Working Members, then to Invested Member Accounts, starting with earliest-joined Invested Member and proceeding then to the next member remaining in the order of becoming an Invested Member.